roots/bud/docs/guide-config.md

 # Configuration

 The build config file is the keystone of Bud.
-In this guide we'll look at a simple hypothetical project and walk through the basics of how it works.
+In this guide we'll look at a hypothetical project and walk through the basics of how it works.

 [[toc]]